Ghost Stories (play): Plot

+It’s plot and specific moments are sampled from various TV series and Films including, most obviously, the episode ‘During Barty’s Party’ from Beasts by Nigel Kneale, Don’t Look Now, Halloween and Le Serpent.

-Reviews of the show have confined themselves to outlining the basic structure of the plot, which revolves around Dr. Goodman, a Professor of Parapsychology (Andy Nyman) delivering a lecture on ghost stories.
+Reviews of the show have confined themselves to outlining the basic structure of the plot, which revolves around Dr. Goodman, a Professor of Parapsychology delivering a lecture on ghost stories.
 In the lecture, he discusses a website featuring ghostly pictures, scienceofghosts.com.
 He has recorded interviews with three people who claim to have had a supernatural experience.
 Each story seems to hinge on guilty feelings.
 As each interview is played back, the story is re-enacted on stage.
 The stories are recounted by a night watchman, a teen driver and a businessman awaiting his first child.
 These stories are then drawn together at the end, with a twist, as it becomes clear that the Professor is a participant in the stories and not simply a narrator.

 Critical reception

 Reviewing the 2010 production, The Guardian called the stories "as substantial and troubling as the fake ectoplasm manifested by a dodgy medium" while, in the same newspaper, a real-life psychic ghost hunter was quoted as saying the play "was refreshing, and made me jump, several times."
 After revisiting the play in 2019, the newspaper concluded it had become more elegant over the years, but remained "more playful than petrifying."
 Time Out called the play a "harrowing, 80-minute nightmare thrill."